Too Little Honour

 PS

 I felt a bit of a fraud writing this.
 Sometimes you just had to bite the bullet and bash through the work, however under- or positively unqualified you were.
 So my indignation had to be whipped up for the occasion.
 Plus in the mid-90s we had no internet so all research had to be done in the library from books, and given that this piece had to be written in a hurry, I ended up including only the most obvious examples that came to mind.
+Just the other day, for instance, I watched a film about the French writer Colette, whose husband took all the credit for writing the Claudine series of stories, locking her in her room until she had written sufficient pages each day.
+(The fact that no one suspected at the time ‒ how would some middle-aged bloke with a moustache seem to know so much about the life of a French schoolgirl? ‒ does seem to stretch credulity, but then again maybe that’s simply another sign of how biased and blinkered society has always been with regards to capable women in any sphere.)
 I’m sure there must have been many other women, just as hard working, just as frustrated, whose full contributions either still await discovery or are doomed to die unappreciated for ever – a melancholy thought.

 I probably overdid my one gimmick, delaying the reveal of the subject’s name (Mrs Robert Schumann, George Sand) until the last line of the paragraph, but I should imagine anyone with a modicum of historical knowledge would have guessed right from the clues in the opening lines.
 And while I tried my best to grant these brave pioneers their due, the thought now occurs that perhaps there might have been more back and forth within a couple than we perhaps now imagine; husbands and wives do talk to each other, after all, and sharing a house and a bed, they probably did so back then as well.
 These days the energetic wife will frequently act as secretary or amanuensis for the toiling male scribe, and will surely offer the occasional plot twist or character development.
 Might the same not have prevailed back then?
 Did Robert never overhear his wife battling with an intransigent coda and offer the helpful hint, “Why not try transposing it into the remote key of G#, m’dear, just for a few measures?
 See if that shakes anything loose?”
 Might Chopin not have interrupted his composition of his Grande Valse Brillante in E-flat major, Op.
 18 to cast a Polish eye over his lover George’s pages and murmur, “This memoir of our winter sojourn in Majorca, my love, are you absolutely positive it was a goat that fell through our bedroom roof and not a chicken?”